fhmi07/virtual-home-network/README.md

 ---

-## 🔐 Security Implementation
+## Security Implementation

-Security features planned for this project:
+Security features implemented in this project:

 - Network segmentation using VLANs
 - Secure remote device management using SSH